-As with any form of wine service repeat the order after the host at the table has given it to you.
+As with any form of wine service, repeat the order after the host at the table has given it to you.
 You’ll also repeat the vintage and name of the wine again when presenting the bottle.
 Repeating the order prevents any embarrassing fall out at the end of the meal as in when you discover that the host actually ordered the 2001 Pichon-Lalande instead of the 2000 vintage.
-Big price difference and the restaurant—and ultimately you—will end up paying the difference.
+Big price difference there and the restaurant—and ultimately you—will end up paying the difference.

 Placing the Glassware and Underliners

 Bring the glassware and underliners (or B&B plates) to the table on the lined service tray.
 Two underliners are placed to the right of the host for the cork and decanter.
 The third underliner for the bottle is placed in the center of the table.

 Place the glassware at each cover as consistently as possible.
 There are multiple ways of placing wine glasses and all are equally acceptable as long the glassware is placed the same way at each cover.
 Remember to handle the glassware by the stems only.
 Anything else is atrocious.